 Employees entitled to notice under the WARN Act include managers and supervisors, hourly wage, and salaried workers.
 The advance notice is intended to give workers and their families transition time to adjust to the prospective loss of employment, to seek and to obtain other employment, and, if necessary, to enter skill training or retraining programs that will allow these workers to successfully compete in the job market.

 How to Issue WARN Notices to Employees During COVID-19

-My biggest concern for employers is that if we don’t have our employees’ current personal information, the outdated practice of sending a postcard or a certified letter doesn’t make sense.
-While we our employees are furloughed, we should be trying to get them to update their contact information including phone number, personal email address, and mailing address so we have this information and can be in contact with them whatever we decide to do next.
+My primary concern for businesses is that if we don’t have our employees’ most recent personal information, the antiquated practice of delivering a postcard or a certified letter doesn’t make sense.
+Employees should be contacted to update their mailing address, personal phone number, and email address while they are on furlough so that we have this information and can reach them regardless of what we decide to do next.

-An employer may use any reasonable method of delivery designed to ensure receipt of the written notice at least 60 days before separation.
-However, preprinted notices regularly included in each employee’s paycheck or pay envelope and verbal notices do not meet the WARN Act requirements.
-The WARN notice must be sent separately to each impacted employee and is effective from the date of receipt, not the day the notice was sent.
+Any appropriate means of delivery that ensures the written notice is received at least 60 days prior to separation may be used by the employer.
+However, verbal notices and preprinted notices that are routinely inserted into each employee’s paycheck or pay envelope do not adhere to the WARN Act’s provisions.
+Each impacted employee must get a distinct copy of the WARN notification, which takes effect the day after it is received and not the day it was sent.
 Workers must receive notice at least 60 days before separation.
 According to the Department of Labor, this does not mean that if one or two notices are not delivered through no fault of the employer, there is a violation.
 It is prudent, however, to make sure that the workers who were sent notices actually got them.